dlepenven/dlp-global-rules/README.md

 Today it only works when creating a new object.
 It is not correct to enable if for updates since it could create many loops.
 The values are applied considering the rights of the current user.
 For example, if a user does not have the right to apply a stilumi, it can trigger an error.

-## Limits
+## Known limitations
-For the moment, following characters are reserved to parse the configuration :
+* For the moment, the EOL (PHP_EOL), `->`, and the 3 charaters in configuration are reserved to parse the configuration.
-- `: /`
+* A value matching the object field name will take the value of the object field value.

 ## Ideas
-- Better parsing / Config area
-- Check mandatory fields
+* Check mandatory fields
-- Try to catch errors
+* Try to catch errors
-- etc...
+* Change the reference matching by using something like `this->field`

 ## Third part
 - Icon : https://www.iconfinder.com/Juliia_Os